djmattyg007/hr-zig/README.txt

 This is a port of hr to zig, as a learning exercise for zig.

-You can find my C version of zig at here: https://github.com/djmattyg007/hr
+You can find my C version of hr here: https://github.com/djmattyg007/hr

 To build hr from source, you're going to need zig 0.6.0.
 Then simply